kofort9/lobbywatch-bot/README.md

 - **Bill Keywords → Issue Codes**: Deterministic keyword mapping
 - **Priority Scoring**: Rule-based scoring with configurable weights

+### Weekly Collector Workflow ✅
+- Added `.github/workflows/weekly-collector.yml` to run the signals collector each Friday at 23:00 UTC (16:00 PT)
+- Weekly run keeps the `signal_event` table fresh and uploads the SQLite snapshot for debugging
+- Uses the same secret set as the daily workflow; no additional configuration is required once secrets live in GitHub

+### Local Digest Preview Utilities ✅
+- `scripts/preview_local_digest.py` renders the digest from either SQLite or Railway PostgreSQL data sources
+- `scripts/sync_signals_from_postgres.py` copies recent `signal_event` rows from Railway into a local SQLite cache for offline checks
+- Consolidated legacy markdown docs into `docs/LDA_OVERVIEW.md` and `docs/OPERATIONS_GUIDE.md` for easier reference

 ## Quick Start

 ### 1. Clone and Install